SYNAPSE Vision / Mission

 - - form connections with other neuroscientists in the southeast region.

-- The eighth SYNAPSE conference will be held at the University of South Carolina in 2012.
+- The eighth and ninth SYNAPSE conferences were held at the University of South Carolina in 2012 & 2013.

 The seventh SYNAPSE conference was held at the Wake Forest University in 2011 and attracted about 170 participants.Featured Speakers (March 25-26)